ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3172-sip/application-note.md

 - **Low-Power Run Mode (LPRun):**

-When the system clock frequency is reduced below 2&nbsp;MHz, the code is executed from the SRAM or the Flash memory.
+When the system clock frequency is reduced below 2 MHz, the code is executed from the SRAM or the Flash memory.
 The regulator is in low-power mode to minimize the operating current.

 - **Low-Power Sleep Mode (LPSleep):**